 This is the sort of ball that is frequently used in baseball games.
 The current form of hard baseballs include a coating of cement that aids in the retention of the cowhide layer and the yarn in the ball.
 These balls must always be the same size and weight, regardless of their size or weight.
 Remember that these balls are rather heavy, so avoid getting struck by one of them!

 The first time these baseballs were observed was in Japan in 1950.
-These rubber balls are in the middle of the weight spectrum between hard baseballs (which are both hard and heavy) and tennis balls (soft and light).
-These were not particularly popular in the United States, and they are not frequently seen there anymore.
-In Japan, these rubber baseballs are commonly seen and used in a variety of open-air sporting competitions.
+These rubber balls are in the center of the weight spectrum between hard baseballs (which are both hard and heavy) and tennis balls (soft and light).
+These were not particularly popular in the United States, and they are not frequently seen there now.
+In Japan, these rubber baseballs are commonly seen and used in a variety of open-air athletic competitions.

 Soft (Compression) Baseball

-These soft baseballs are 93 percent lighter than ordinary baseballs.
-It has artificial leather covering instead of cowhides.
-It has become an option for younger players that are just starting in baseball.
+Soft baseballs are 93 percent lighter than ordinary baseballs, making them more maneuverable.
+An artificial leather coating replaces the natural leather covering.
+It has become a viable alternative for younger players who are just getting their feet wet in the game of baseball.

 The creation of baseballs is made possible by the use of a certain set of ingredients.
 The ball’s performance is influenced by the materials that are used.
 Modern baseballs are made possible by the use of the following materials: